iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 `CredentialValidator::validate`).

 ### Warning
+The lack of an error returned from this method is in of itself not enough to conclude that the presentation can be trusted.
+This section contains more information on additional checks that should be carried out before and after calling this method.

+#### The state of the supplied DID Documents.
+The caller must ensure that the DID Documents in `holder` and `issuers` are up-to-date.
+The convenience methods `Resolver::resolve_presentation_holder` and `Resolver::resolve_presentation_issuers` can help extract the latest available states of these DID Documents.

+#### Properties that are not validated
  There are many properties defined in [The Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/) that are **not** validated, such as:
 `credentialStatus`, `type`, `credentialSchema`, `refreshService`, **and more**.
 These should be manually checked after validation, according to your requirements.